isabella232/experience-manager-headless-adaptive-forms.en/help/faq.md

 Headless Adaptive Forms allows prefilling forms with personalized data.
 The [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--prefill-form-with-personalised-data) provides an example of how to prefill a Headless Adaptive Form.

 ## Can I use existing Adaptive Forms editor to create a Headless Adaptive Form?

-At this moment, you use the Adaptive Form Editor to specify the JSON schema and set submit action for the forms.
+At this moment, you use the Adaptive Form Editor to specify the JSON structure and set submit action for the forms.
 Support for drag-and-drop components, applying rules using editor, and more editor-related options would be available later in the beta phase.
 Keep a watch on release notes.

 ## Can I use Headless Adaptive Forms with Angular SPA?